 In 1920, the Indian Act was amended to allow the Department of Indian Affairs to ban hereditary rule of bands.
 We were unable in our research to find a date for when this was repealed.

-We have four free ebooks for you to download that are loaded with tips and hints relating to terminology guidelines, tips and hints on building your knowledge and understanding of Indigenous Peoples.
+We have whole library of free ebooks for you to download that are loaded with tips and hints relating to terminology guidelines, tips and hints on building your knowledge and understanding of Indigenous Peoples.

 The Indian Act election system, in which the majority of our First Nation members still operate, has severely impacted the manner in which our societies traditionally governed themselves.
 It has displaced or attempted to displace our inherent authority as leaders and has eroded our traditions, culture and belief systems.
 It does not reflect our needs and aspirations.
 It has also not kept pace with principles of modern and accountable governments.